Deep learning enabled strategies for modelling of complex aperiodic plasmonic metasurfaces of arbitrary size: Results and Discussion

-In the local approximation, we extract the dressed polarizability of each nanostructure in a raster-scan-like procedure.
-We consecutively position every nanostructure of the ensemble in the center of the ANN's input area.
+In the local approximation, we extract the dressed polarizability of each nanostructure independently throughout the metasurface.
+To this end we position every nanostructure of the ensemble in the center of the ANN's input area.
 We remove all structures outside the network's field of view and feed the reduced area into the neural network for prediction.
 From the resulting dressed polarizabilities of the local scene, we discard all values except for the center nanostructure.
 Thus we perform one prediction for each nanostructure in the large aperiodic metasurface.
 The scheme is illustrated in figure~\ref{fig:local_approx}a (c.f. also figure~\ref{fig:neural_network_model}b).
 Once all dressed polarizabilities are obtained, we reconstruct the full metasurface by attributing the respective $\alpha_{\text{dressed}}$ to the nanorods' absolute positions in the ensemble.
 Now we can illuminate the polarizabilities with a plane wave to obtain the effective electric dipole moments, which in turn can be repropagated to calculate near- and far-fields (via equations~(\ref{eq:repropa_E}) and~(\ref{eq:repropa_H})).
-Figure~\ref{fig:neural_network_model}b depicts a comparison of the ANN-rasterscan method with a full field simulation, where an excellent agreement between the methods is observed.
+Figure~\ref{fig:neural_network_model}b depicts a comparison of the ANN based dressed polarizability substitution method with a full field simulation, where an excellent agreement between the methods is observed.

 The local approximation in combination with the accelerated polarizability calculation allows now to simulate assemblies of nano-structures (here gold nanorods) of essentially arbitrary size.
 The simulation cost scales linearly with the number of scatterers, the estimation of each scatterer's dressed polarizability takes around $2\,$ms on our hardware (see above).
 The linear scaling might still appear unfavorable, but compared to many other techniques like the GDM\cite{wiechaPyGDMPythonToolkit2018}, discontinuous Galerkin\cite{fezouiConvergenceStabilityDiscontinuous2005}, boundary elements\cite{hohenesterMNPBEMMatlabToolbox2012} or finite elements\cite{gallinetNumericalMethodsNanophotonics2015}, a linear scaling is actually very attractive.
 As a first demonstration, we show in figure~\ref{fig:local_approx}a a large planar structure, composed of 3,016 gold nanorods.
 The structure has an extension of around $12\times 12\,$\textmu m$^2$, filled areas are occupied with periodic gold rods of $70\times 30\times 30\,$nm$^3$ size, placed with a center-to-center distance of $120\,$nm.
 We calculate the nearfield intensity in a parallel plane, $150\,$nm above the substrate under $X$-polarized plane wave illumination, incident either from the top (``backscattering''), or from below (``forward scattering'').
 We find that, as expected, the neural network based local approximation finds symmetric field intensity maps for the pattern with periodic nanorod filling.
 In a second simulation shown in figure~\ref{fig:local_approx}b, we disturb the rod positions randomly with shift steps of $10\,$nm or $20\,$nm in random directions, while removing touching and overlapping rods.
 The resulting geometry is shown on the left of Fig.~\ref{fig:local_approx}b, the according simulated near-field intensity maps on the right.
 Introducing randomness breaks the regular character of the nearfield distribution.